haolongzhangm/auto_update_cscope_ctags_database/README.md

 we also add a command :Manualupdatedatabaseonetime <br>
 which porvide a chance to update database onetime <br>
 espiaclly, user disable g:auto_run_function_when_cscope_connect = 0  <br>

+we also add a command :Manualremovedatabase <br>
+which will be used for remove database <br>

 #easy create new cscope and ctags databse by command  :Createtag
 -----